 Purpura and petechiae can both appear in rash-like clusters.
 An unexplained rash may require treatment, and any child with an unexplained rash and a fever should receive urgent medical attention.

-Purpura are red, pink, or purple patches just under the skin.
+Purpura appears as red, pink, purple, or discolored patches just under the skin.
 They are larger than 2 millimeters (mm).
 They can also develop under the mucous membranes, such as those in the mouth or nose.

-In most cases, purpura develop in rash-like clusters on a single area of skin, which may be large.
+In most cases, purpura develops in rash-like clusters on a single area of skin, which may be large.
 Generally, the larger the affected area, the more severe the underlying bleeding.

-As purpura heal and the body breaks down and absorbs the pooled blood, the patches change color.
-These changes vary — a spot may turn from reddish-purple to brown, orange, blue, or green.
+As purpura heals and the body breaks down and absorbs the pooled blood, the patches change color.
+These changes vary — a spot may turn reddish-purple to brown, orange, blue, or green.

-Purpura do not represent a medical condition.
+Purpura does not represent a medical condition.
 They are a symptom.

-Petechiae are red, pink, or purple patches just under the skin.
+Petechiae appears as red, pink, purple, or discolored patches under the skin.
 They are smaller than 2 mm and usually flat.

 Generally, petechiae are smaller versions of purpura, and they, too, are sometimes called blood spots.
 They form when capillaries break and leak blood that pools beneath the skin.